Login

 Enter the four primary inputs:

-• Loan Amount: Enter the total amount of the loan you wish to take out.
-This should be entered as a positive number.
+• Loan Amount: Enter the total amount of the loan.
+Enter a positive number.

-• Number of Payments: Enter the total number of payments you will make to pay off the loan.
-This should be entered as a positive whole number.
+• Number of Payments: Enter the total number of payments you will make.
+Enter a positive whole number.

-• Annual Interest Rate: Enter the annual interest rate for the loan, expressed as a percentage.
-For example, if the annual interest rate is 5%, you would enter "5" for this field.
+• Annual Interest Rate: Enter the annual interest rate as a percentage.
+For example, if the rate is 5%, enter “5” in this field.

-• Payment Amount: Enter the amount of each payment you will make to pay off the loan.
-This should be entered as a positive number.
+• Payment Amount: Enter the amount of each payment.
+Enter a positive number.

-These secondary inputs must all be set.
-If you are not sure about any of them, we suggest that you leave them set to their default setting.
+The secondary inputs must also be set.
+If you are unsure about any option, leave it at the default setting.

-• Payment Frequency: Select the frequency of payments you will make to pay off the loan.
-This can be monthly, bi-weekly, weekly, or other intervals.
+• Payment Frequency: Select how often you will make payments.
+Options include monthly, bi-weekly, weekly, and other intervals.

-• Compounding: Select the compounding frequency of the loan.
-This is the frequency at which the interest is calculated and added to the loan balance.
-If the loan documents do not specify a compounding frequency or you don't know it, then set it to be the same as the payment frequency.
+• Compounding: Select how often interest is calculated and added to the balance.
+If the loan documents do not specify, or if you do not know, set this to the same frequency as the payments.

-• Payment Method: Select the payment method you will use to pay off the loan.
-If the first payment is due when the loan originates set this option to "Advance."
-Otherwise, we'll assume the first payment is due one period after the origination date (when the funds are available) and in that case, this must be set to "Arrears."
+• Payment Method: Select the payment timing.
+If the first payment is due when the loan originates, set this option to “Advance.”
+Otherwise, we assume the first payment is due one period after origination, and you must set this to “Arrears.”

 • Where can I get an amortization schedule for an interest free personal loan with a fixed monthly payment?